mikejlong60/lens-workshop/src/main/scala/lensworkshop/casestudy/filterlanguage/README.md

 This case study is an abstract filtering language.
-The requirement driving its design is that there is a data structure, a Tweet, that resides in many places,  in a relational database,  in a stream, in Cassandra, in an Elastic Search index, etc.  And users want to be able to filter out tweets using the same query language regardless of their source.
+The requirement driving its design is that there is a data structure, a Tweet, that resides in many places,  in a relational database,  in a stream, in Cassandra, in an Elastic Search index, etc.  And users want to be able to filter out Tweets using the same query language regardless of their source.
 Of course we want as much reuse as possible.
+For example, you need an Applicative Functor to apply the Tweet argument to the ADT but you don’t need an Applicative Functor to turn the query into another form, say a MongoDB doc or  Cassandra Query.
+In those cases you only need a Functor to transform the ADT from its raw form of
+`subject, predicate, value` triples into a Mongo or Cassandra query expression.
+Note how the big Optic composition has type parameters that make it reusable for all cases.
+And that big Optic composition has algebraic properties.

 There is an Abstract Data Type(ADT) called `AbstractFilter` that describes a filter in terms of `ands` and `ors`.
 It has three concrete
 types: